Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Ta.
 I bloody need a pick-me-up.
 Might even have a fookin’ cigar later..."

-"Those are bad for you, you know…" Nofl reminded him chirpily.
+"Those are bad for you, you know..."
+Nofl reminded him chirpily.

 "Summat gets us all in the end, mate."